dmarcbriers/Multicellular-Pattern-Synthesis/docker/README.md

 ## Quickstart
 If you already have docker installed on your computer you can run the following commands to pull a docker image from dockerhub.
-To pull the image from dockerhub make sure your create a free account, then enter you login credential from the command line using:
+If you are not familiar with docker there is a cheetsheet [here](https://github.com/wsargent/docker-cheat-sheet): To pull the image from dockerhub make sure your create a free account, then enter you login credential from the command line using:

 ```docker login -u <username> -p```